ruby-hyperloop/hyperloop-devise-tutorial/README.md

 `Hyperloop::Application.acting_user_id` will then be available to your server and client-side code.

-> Note: Today there is no easy way to reset this once it is set.
-This functionality is underway and this tutorial will be updated when it is available.
-However, to accomplish this today you would have to have the sign-in controller operation, dispatch to the the session channel, and then have the client listen for this dispatch and reset the page.

-### Accessing the current_user on the client
+### Accessing `User.current` on the client

 Let's update our `Helloworld` Component so that it renders the current users's email.

-To keep the concept of `Hyperloop::Application.acting_user_id` out of our client-side code, we will add a class method to `User` which will find and return the acting_user if one exists and an empty User object is one does not exist:
+To keep the concept of `Hyperloop::Application.acting_user_id` out of our client-side code, we will add a class method to `User` which will find and return the `current_user` if one exists or an empty User object if no user is current:

 ```ruby
 # app/hyperloop/models/user.rb